palakpatel311/chpl-test/README.md

 * Install cucumber plugin in eclipse
 * Clone this repository: https://github.com/chpladmin/chpl-test.git
 * Install chromedriver and set it on your PATH
+* Install Geckodriver and set it on your PATH

+## Browser configuration locally

+* Set up browser in config.properties file in which you want to run test

 ## Writing a test